analysis-tools-dev/static-analysis/README.md

 - [Polymer-analyzer](https://github.com/Polymer/tools/tree/master/packages/analyzer) - A static analysis framework for Web Components.
 - [Prettier](https://prettier.io) - An opinionated code formatter.
 - [Pronto](https://github.com/prontolabs/pronto) - Quick automated code review of your changes.
 Supports more than 40 runners for various languages, including Clang, Elixir, JavaScript, PHP, Ruby and more.
-- [PT.PM](https://github.com/PositiveTechnologies/PT.PM) :warning: - An engine for searching patterns in the source code, based on Unified AST or UST.
-At present time C#, Java, PHP, PL/SQL, T-SQL, and JavaScript are supported.
-Patterns can be described within the code or using a DSL.
 - [pylama](https://pylama.readthedocs.io/en/latest/) - Code audit tool for Python and JavaScript.
 Wraps pycodestyle, pydocstyle, PyFlakes, Mccabe, Pylint, and more
-- [relint](https://github.com/codingjoe/relint) - A static file linter that allows you to write custom rules using regular expressions (RegEx).
-- [ReSharper](https://www.jetbrains.com/resharper) :copyright: - Extends Visual Studio with on-the-fly code inspections for C#, VB.NET, ASP.NET, JavaScript, TypeScript and other technologies.
 - [retire.js](http://retirejs.github.io/retire.js) - Scanner detecting the use of JavaScript libraries with known vulnerabilities.
 - [Rome](https://rome.tools/) - Rome is a linter, compiler, bundler, and [more](https://rome.tools/#development-status) for JavaScript, TypeScript, JSON, HTML, Markdown, and CSS.
 - [RSLint](http://rslint.org/) - A (WIP) JavaScript linter written in Rust designed to be as fast as possible, customizable, and easy to use.
 - [Scrutinizer](https://scrutinizer-ci.com) :copyright: - A proprietary code quality checker that can be integrated with GitHub.
-- [Semgrep](https://semgrep.live) - Free, open-source lightweight static analysis for many languages.
-Find and block bug variants with patterns that look like source code.
 - [ShiftLeft](https://www.shiftleft.io) :copyright: - Identify vulnerabilities that are unique to your code base before they reach production.
 Leverages the Code Property Graph (CPG) to run its analyses concurrently in a single graph of graphs.
 Automatically finds business logic flaws in dev like hardcoded secrets and logic bombs
 - [SmartDec Scanner](https://smartdecscanner.com) :copyright: - SAST tool which is capable of identifying vulnerabilities and undocumented features.
 The analyzer scans the source code and executables without debug info (i.e. binaries).
 Supports: Java/Scala/Kotlin, PHP, C#, JavaScript, TypeScript, VBScript, HTML5, Python, Perl, C/C++, Objective-C/Swift, PL/SQL, T-SQL, ABAP, 1C, Apex, Go, Ruby, Groovy, Delphi, VBA, Visual Basic 6, Solidity, Vyper, COBOL.
 - [Snyk](https://snyk.io) :copyright: - Vulnerability scanner for dependencies of node.js apps (free for Open Source Projects).
 - [SonarCloud](https://sonarcloud.io) :copyright: - Multi-language cloud-based static code analysis.
 History, trends, security hot-spots, pull request analysis and more.
 Free for open source.
-- [SonarLint for Visual Studio](https://vs.sonarlint.org) - SonarLint is an extension for Visual Studio 2015 and 2017 that provides on-the-fly feedback to developers on new bugs and quality issues injected into .NET code.
 - [SonarQube](http://www.sonarqube.org) - SonarQube is an open platform to manage code quality.
 - [Sonatype](https://www.sonatype.com) :copyright: - Reports known vulnerabilities in common dependencies and recommends updated packages to minimize breaking changes
 - [standard](http://standardjs.com) - An npm module that checks for Javascript Styleguide issues.
 - [Super-Linter](https://github.com/github/super-linter) - Combination of multiple linters to install as a GitHub Action.
 - [Synopsys](https://www.synopsys.com/software-integrity/security-testing/static-analysis-sast.html) :copyright: - A commercial static analysis platform that allows for scanning of multiple languages (C/C++, Android, C#, Java, JS, PHP, Python, Node.JS, Ruby, Fortran, and Swift).
 - [tern](https://ternjs.net) - A JavaScript code analyzer for deep, cross-editor language support.
-- [todocheck](https://github.com/preslavmihaylov/todocheck) - Linter for integrating annotated TODOs with your issue trackers
 - [TypL](https://typl.dev) - With TypL, you just write completely standard JS, and the tool figures out your types via powerful inferencing.
 - [Understand](https://www.scitools.com) :copyright: - Code visualization tool that provides code analysis, standards testing, metrics, graphing, dependency analysis and more for Ada, VHDL, and others.
 - [Unibeautify](https://unibeautify.com) - Universal code beautifier with a GitHub app.
 Supports HTML, CSS, JavaScript, TypeScript, JSX, Vue, C++, Go, Objective-C, Java, Python, PHP, GraphQL, Markdown, and more.
 - [Upsource](https://www.jetbrains.com/upsource) :copyright: - Code review tool with static code analysis and code-aware navigation for Java, PHP, JavaScript and Kotlin.
 - [Veracode](http://www.veracode.com/products/static-analysis-sast/static-code-analysis) :copyright: - Find flaws in binaries and bytecode without requiring source.
 Support all major programming languages: Java, .NET, JavaScript, Swift, Objective-C, C, C++ and more.
-- [WALA](https://github.com/wala/WALA) - Static analysis capabilities for Java bytecode and related languages and for JavaScript.
 - [WhiteHat Application Security Platform](https://www.whitehatsec.com/platform/static-application-security-testing) :copyright: - WhiteHat Scout (for Developers) combined with WhiteHat Sentinel Source (for Operations) supporting WhiteHat Top 40 and OWASP Top 10.
-- [Wotan](https://github.com/fimbullinter/wotan) - Pluggable TypeScript and JavaScript linter.
-- [Xanitizer](https://xanitizer.com) :copyright: - Xanitizer finds security vulnerabilities in web applications.
-It supports Java, Scala, JavaScript and TypeScript.
 - [xo](https://github.com/xojs/xo) - Opinionated but configurable ESLint wrapper with lots of goodies included.
 Enforces strict and readable code.
 - [yardstick](https://github.com/calmh/yardstick) :warning: - Javascript code metrics.